syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

                 }
                 ],
                 // ...
             });

 {% endhighlight %}

-The following screenshot displays a Chart series:

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img3.png" %}

-## Add JSON data to the Chart
+## Populate data

-You can add **JSON** data to the **Chart** using the [`dataSource`](/js/api/ejchart#seriesdatasourcespan-classtype-signature-type-objectobjectspan "dataSource") property in Chart series.
-Since you need to show the average High and Low temperature along with the Precipitation, you can create a **JSON** data as in the following code example.
+You can bind [JSON](http://json.org/) data to the chart using the [`dataSource`](/js/api/ejchart#seriesdatasourcespan-classtype-signature-type-objectobjectspan "dataSource") property in chart series.
+You can use the sample JSON data is given below which is needed for this tutorial.

-The precipitation data is taken from [http://www.usclimatedata.com/](http://www.usclimatedata.com/)
+> The precipitation data is taken from [http://www.usclimatedata.com/](http://www.usclimatedata.com/)

 {% highlight js %}